 Services PMI in Sri Lanka averaged 55.17 points from 2015 until 2022, reaching an all time high of 66.80 points in May of 2015 and a record low of 29.80 points in April of 2020.
 This page provides - Sri Lanka Services Pmi- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Sri Lanka Services PMI - data, historical chart, forecasts and calendar of releases - was last updated on July of 2022.

-Services Pmi in Sri Lanka is expected to be 57.90 by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Services Pmi in Sri Lanka to stand at 56.50 in 12 months time.
-In the long-term, the Sri Lanka Services PMI is projected to trend around 56.90 in 2020, according to our econometric models.
+Services PMI in Sri Lanka is expected to be 59.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Sri Lanka Services PMI is projected to trend around 62.00 points in 2023, according to our econometric models.